 Catholic Analytics

-This website aims to visualize the doctrine of the Catholic Church via networks.
-These data-driven networks will represent relationships that encompass the interconnectedness, dependencies, and interactions between various elements of key church doctrine.
+• Doctrinal Networks - These data-driven networks will represent relationships that encompass the interconnectedness, dependencies, and interactions between various elements of key church doctrine.
 Through network analysis, we will illustrate the relationship that both Sacred Scripture and Sacred Tradition have on church doctrine.
-The networks presented in this website are in alignment with the teaching of the Catholic Church.

 The Authority and Foundation of Catholic Doctrine